Intake Forms for Behavioral Health Practice

-What Intake Forms Do You Need For your Behavioral Health Practice?
+What Mental Health Intake Forms Do You Need For Your Practice?

 Whether you're opening a new behavioral health practice or are well-established in the field, it can be overwhelming to keep track of all the forms you need to run your practice.
-The more you know about the intake process for counseling, the more you can streamline the onboarding process for your patients.
-In this guide, we'll discuss how to create an efficient intake process, how to build a behavioral health intake form, and how to keep client forms secure.
+The more you know about the behavioral health intake process, the more you can streamline the onboarding process for your clients.
+In this guide, we'll discuss how to create an efficient intake process, how to build a mental health intake form, and how to keep client forms secure.

 Table of Contents